AErck/Minecraft/whitesparrow.md

-# White Sparrow
+# *WhiteSparrow* SmartBirds.us Minecraft Server

-White Sparrow (OptiFine) is a custom Minecraft ModPack created by me.
+White Sparrow is a custom Minecraft ModPack created by SmartBirds.us.
 We wanted to preserve the Vanilla experience but add useful utilities and add quality-of-life improvements.

 ### Preparing Twitch
 1. Install the [Twitch Desktop Client](https://www.twitch.tv/download) and open it.